wanna-dd/PAD/README.md

 **Data**
 ----------------------------------------------------------------------------------------------------------------------------------------
-The public data for the experiments are available at **https://github.com/csho33/ bacteria-ID.**
+The public data for the experiments are available at **https://github.com/csho33/bacteria-ID.**